markgw/uh-nlp2021/docs/week34/index.md

 short sentences (perhaps including some of the examples above) using both of your HMMs.
 Also estimate the probability of some nonsense sentences you make
-up: use real words that are likely to be covered by the model.
+up: use real words that are covered by the model's vocabulary, but in nonsensical combinations.

 > * Do the nonsense sentences tend to receive lower probabilities than the real ones?
 > * Is the semi-supervised model better at distinguishing between real and nonsense sentences?